RoadieHQ/roadie-agent/README.md

         while (count < 5) {  // Additional other actions that is wanted to be taken.
 This time looping for 5 seconds await new Promise((resolve) => setTimeout(resolve, 1000));
           count++;
-          await ctx.log(`hello world`); // Sending a log message to be displayed to the enduser }
+          await ctx.log(`hello world`); // Sending a log message to be displayed to the end user }
       },
     }),